ykyr/enhanced-snapshots/README.md

 ## Management
 * The ability to assign different (two) roles for users.
 * Simple and intuitive wizard for initial setup process.

+# Limitations
+* No support for management of volumes using OS level RAID
+* EBS volumes using EBS encryption must be [pre-warmed](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-prewarm.html) to avoid significant storage overhead

 # Quick start
 Or, stop making me read stuff and let me try it out!